Hit enter after type your search item

 Output:

-As this reruns “list” of the keys in given dictionary, the keys are enclosed in square brackets just like an ordinary list does.
+As this reruns “list” of the keys in the given dictionary, the keys are enclosed in square brackets just like an ordinary list does.

 Accessing only values example